kayg04/kayg.org/content/notes/index-notes.md

 ---
 ## Index Notes

-This is a section of my Zettelkasten that is dedicated to grouping information ([[./permanent-notes|Permanent Notes]]) together and classifying / categorising them into their subsections if possible.
+This is a section of my Zettelkasten that is dedicated to grouping information ([Permanent Notes](<./permanent-notes.md>)) together and classifying / categorising them into their subsections if possible.
 These notes will be a superset and/or contain a map of content for a given topic / project / idea.

 Tags for notes of this folder include #project #reference and their subtags.
-Since some topics could both be a project and a reference (like [[./ceph]], which is something I write about in the process of continually learning through work and/or experimentation but it is also for my own reference should I forget), I feel like it's important to define how I view them:
+Since some topics could both be a project and a reference (like [./ceph](<./ceph.md>), which is something I write about in the process of continually learning through work and/or experimentation but it is also for my own reference should I forget), I feel like it's important to define how I view them:

 ## Project